HestHub/nix-config/blog.md

 Updating and testing new features with nix is safe and easy, building a new generation is an atomic operation, so either everything works together, or the generation wont build at all.
 And if something would turn out broken in the newly build generation, swapping back to a working system is as easy as a reboot.

-### the future features
+### features of the future

-My nix journey will start from scratch, and i will, atleast for today, keep myself to the nix core, but there are two adanved nix features that i would like to take a look at in the future:
+My nix journey will start from scratch, and i will, atleast for today, confine myself to the nix core, but there are two advanced features that i would like to take a look at in the future:

 #### flakes

-Flakes are the "new" feature of nixos, which has been in an experimental state since 2021.
+[Flakes](https://nix.dev/concepts/flakes) are the "new" feature of nixos, which has been in an experimental state since 2021.
 Flakes brings an additional layer of reporducabiltiiy and structure to a nix config, allowing nix to:

 - Lock all your dependencies to specific versions